Breaking the Chains: Eradicating Slavery through SDGs, Expert Panel on the International Day for the Abolition of Slavery 2019

-Each year the Board of Trustees of the United Nations Voluntary Trust Fund on Contemporary Forms of Slavery invites the international immunity to mark the International Day for the Abolition of Slavery.
+Each year the Board of Trustees of the United Nations Voluntary Trust Fund on Contemporary Forms of Slavery invites the international community to mark the International Day for the Abolition of Slavery.
 More needs to be done to eradicate the scourge of slavery, which continues to be present in our society.

-- Present the experiences, including the lessons learnt, of the Fund's grantees relating to the assistance and empowerment of victims and survivors of slavery in the context of supply chains, rule of law and governance, migration, conflicts and humanitarian crisis;
+- Presented the experiences, including the lessons learnt, of the Fund's grantees relating to the assistance and empowerment of victims and survivors of slavery in the context of supply chains, rule of law and governance, migration, conflicts and humanitarian crisis;

 - Demonstrated the importance and present best practices of the victim-centered approach in the design and delivery of assistance and its multidimensional impact;

 - Emphasized the importance of the rule of law and the need to tackle persistent impunity and to ensure accountability for the practice of slavery.